July 22, 2022

 This fly's material drinks in permanent marker quite well, allowing tyers to make vertical bars that add contrast to the fly.
 Most tyers tie the collar (head) well back on the hook shank, to further decrease the chance of material fouling.
 Add an eye of choice to this fly for more realism.

 Some flies go out of style, but the tarpon just don't know it.
-Of all the Splayed-wing style Keys streamers that the fish have supposedly seen too many of, this shrimpy looking swimmer holds its own, particularly in backcountry waters of Florida Bay.
-Tarpon big and small eat this one, wherever shrimp are on the menu.
+Of all the Splayed-wing style Keys streamers that the fish have supposedly seen too many of, this shrimpy-looking swimmer holds its own, particularly in backcountry waters of Florida Bay.
+Tarpon big and small eat will eat a cockroach fly (pictured at the top of the page), wherever shrimp are on the menu.
 Splayed (tied outboard) grizzly hackles (two to three per side) and a collar of wither black bear hair or squirrel tail fur make this look like a shrimp.
 A simple black thread head tied in about mid-shank finishes it.

 Tarpon Mouse (a.k.a.
 Tarpon Slider)